Metropolitan Association for Improving the Dwellings of the Industrious Classes: History

 The association was formed in 1841 by a group including Thomas Southwood Smith, George Howard, 7th Earl of Carlisle, Viscount Ebrington, Lord Haddo, Sir Ralph Howard and Thomas Field Gibson and incorporated by Royal Charter in 1845.

 Its first project was the Metropolitan Buildings in Old Pancras Road, Kings Cross, which consisted of 21 two-room and 90 three-room flats in five-storey blocks.
 It was demonstrated as an archetype of model dwellings and was visited by the Prince Consort in 1848, as well as William Gladstone, Charles Kingsley, Lord Shaftesbury, Charles Dickens and the Duke of Wellington.
 The principal architect on many of these dwellings was Henry Roberts who pioneered many types of model dwelling, working also with the Society for Improving the Condition of the Labouring Classes.
+Their model tenement won a prize at the Crystal Palace Exposition.
+Lewis Mumford writes that: "When compared with the quarters that had been built for workers up to this time, these dwellings were palatial.
+Judged by reasonable human standards, they were extremely cramped."

+The Association’s work received international recognition at the Paris Universal Exhibition of 1867, where its housing models were awarded a gold medal; its secretary, Charles Gatliff, was also awarded a silver medal in connection with the exhibit.

 By 1900, the MAIDIC was one of the largest model dwellings companies operating in London, housing over 6,000 individuals.
 Its activities declined as other model dwellings companies and the Greater London Council grew, which offered lower rents to a wider range of candidates.

 The MAIDIC later became the Metropolitan Property Association.